The Farm Crap App

 In 2019 we received European Regional Development Funding via Agritech Cornwall to complete the Farm Crap App.
 The project has been a collaboration with Becky Wilson and Dr. Stephen Roderick at the Duchy College Rural Business School and Dr. Chris Hodgson at Rothamsted Research.
 We designed the Crap App with input from farmers, young farmers, farm advisers, farm contractors, regulators, machinery manufacturers, researchers, funders, and compost producers - through participatory co-design workshops.
 The data has been checked and re-checked for accuracy by agronomists to make sure that the calculations are all working correctly.

-The third version of the Crap App is now in development, and due to be released mid-2019.
-This version will include all the manures and crops from the UK RB209 documentation.
+The fully functional Farm Crap App was released in November 2019 and is freely available for Android and iPhone, and now includes all crop and manure types from the UK RB209 documentation, as well as secure peer-to-peer data sharing that maintains the privacy of those using it.
 The Crap App is now recommended by the UK Agriculture and Horticulture Development Board for farmers to work out how much manure to spread - this is essential for reporting the nutrients in Nitrogen Vulnerable Zones.
-The current available version is the Crap App Pro, which is a working prototype with limited crops/manures.
+The prototype won the Soil Association Innovation Award 2014.

 All your farm's data is stored on your own mobile device - the only times the app connects to the network is to send out CSV formatted data to an email address specified by you for exporting purposes, and to identify your location for mapping your fields.
 The app does not connect to the network in any other way, and no data is collected by FoAM Kernow, or any other partner organisation.